Wasabi111/Sawyer_control/README.md

 # Sawyer_control
 # code of a green bird
 # Sawyer position control and record position
-# Test is a file of testing cubic spline method using examples on ppt.
-Now the replaying is based on position directly computed from formula.
-ACC will be added soon.
+# Now the replaying is based on position directly computed from formula.
+The plots are cubic spline lines but with a delaying position release.
+One way is to use trajectory control mode, the other is to use thread control.